 Written by Kerry Greenwood and illustrated by Annie White.
 It’s a beautiful book with stunning illustrations.
 The story follows Bluey and Dusty, members of Australia’s Light Horse regiment.
 At the start of the book, we wave them off to war.
 Throughout the story, we are taken on a journey with Bluey and Dusty as they discover that the reality of war is not what it seems.
 Greenwood uses short and simple words, and there is a sense of hope, wonder and adventure.
 This emotion changes as the story progresses.
 We appreciate the delicate balance the author has achieved for it allows us as readers to decide on the war effort.
 It is excellent for providing kids with a greater understanding of the ANZAC legend.
 The key themes running through Gallipoli are bravery, courage and mateship.

 Lest We Forget

 Kerry Brown’s effort at helping young children understand the significance of Anzac Day.
-The story is told in dual narrative; from the perspective of a little boy’s grandfather’s experience in the war and in the boy’s current life in the world.
-Illustrators Isobel Knowles and Benjamin Portas ensure the images support this storytelling, which they’ve done exceptionally well through use of white space and contrasting dark depictions.
+The story is told in dual narrative, from the perspective of a little boy’s grandfather’s experience in the war and in the boy’s current life in the world.
+Illustrators Isobel Knowles and Benjamin Portas ensure the images support this storytelling, which they’ve done exceptionally well through the use of white space and contrasting dark depictions.

 What we like about Lest We Forget is that readers are able to place themselves into the story as it unfolds.
 Granddad, Mum and the boy narrating the story are not named, which is especially clever if you have a member of the family who has served or is serving in the Defence Forces who wants to share memories of their own.
 It’s a moving tribute to the sacrifices of our ANZACs and recognises all we have achieved in the years since World War I.